It is important to be clear about your intentions.

 - Residence Life Coordinator, Student Affairs Professional

 - Talking to people who have completed Bachelor of Education is a great option to explore various career pathways.
-You can use the McMaster Alumni Advisor Network to help with this exploration.
+You can use the MacConnect Alumni Network to help with this exploration.
 To learn more about how to conduct information interviews, please see our resources on at The Student Success Centre.

 Absolutely.
 We are here for you.
 For assistance with all-things further education, feel free to connect to the Student Success Centre in whichever way is most comfortable for you.
 We offer workshops, one-on-one appointments, research and application support, interview preparation and many more services.